20 Gift Ideas to Make Christmas Radically Relational

 - Gardening tools: Plan something you'll grow together, including trips to buy the seeds and soil to prepare for the harvest down the road.

 Bonus ideas!
 Being charitable together is a logical next step, and there are many great ministries like Operation Christmas Child to get you started.
-You could even consider building up to a mission trip together.

 Christmas celebrates how God gave us himself.
 These gift ideas help us give ourselves to God, to those we love, and to those in need.